-In fiscal 2023, we expect the aggregate investment in our business systems transformation to be approximately \$150 million.
-We expect approximately \$110 million to be expensed when incurred, of which approximately 90% would be adjusted from Net Income for our non-GAAP financial measures.
-Approximately \$40 million is expected to be deferred or capitalized and amortized over future periods as the project is deployed.
+In fiscal 2023, 2024, we expect the aggregate investment in our business systems transformation to be approximately \$150 million \$0.2 billion.
+We expect approximately \$110 million \$0.1 billion to be expensed when incurred, of which approximately 90% 80% would be adjusted from Net Income for our non-GAAP financial measures.
+Approximately \$40 million \$0.1 billion is expected to be deferred or capitalized and amortized over future periods as the project is deployed.
+The level of spending in the current fiscal year may increase or decrease depending on the timing of the various waves of deployment, which may be impacted by the timing of the Transaction.